 Are you developing only 25% of your skiing potential?

-All sports differ in the importance given to each thread.
+All sports differ in the balance of importance given to each thread.
 Weightlifting, shot put and hammer throwing, for example, may have a high emphasise on the ‘physical thread’.
 Other sports such as football, rugby, many team sports and sailing may have a high emphasis on ‘tactics’.
 Then there are those sports where ‘psychological skills’ play the most important role and of course other sports that could be said to be very ‘technical’.

-When we ask new skiers on our courses, what their perception of the balance of the four threads are in skiing, the answer is more or less always the same “about even between all four threads, 25% of each”.
+When we ask new skiers on our courses, what their perception of the balance of the four threads are in all-mountain skiing, the answer is more or less always the same “about even between all four threads, 25% of each”.
 However when we follow up with the question, “If competence in skiing is an equal balance of all four threads, how much of your time have you invested into development in each thread?” – The answer is more or less always the same – mostly technical.
 For some technical development takes as much as 90% of their time, even 100% for a few.
 One thread, 25% of potential only achievable.

-So why does it appear that much ski instruction focuses on ‘technique’ if at best it only equates to 25% of the performance.
+So why does it appear that much ski instruction focuses on ‘technique’ if at best it only equates to 25% of performance.
 Why do ski lessons and coaching often appear to be mostly about ‘technique’?
 The answer is pretty simply, we are all blinded by what we see.
 Technique is easy to see, easy to describe, easy to assess, easy to give feedback on and easy to correct.
 We can’t see the thought processes going on inside someones brain, we can’t see how performers process information and conjure up tactical decision making and by the time we get the skiers we are rarely able to do much about their physical state.
 So for many skiers, technique it is and the 25% performance threshold is where they get to.